redis-developer/banking-on-redis/docs/02-STREAMS.md

 (integer) 1
 ```

 And it's gone.
-Let' confirm it using the [XRANGE](https://redis.io/commands/xrange/) command.
+Let's confirm it using the [XRANGE](https://redis.io/commands/xrange/) command.
 XRANGE works like XREAD except you just give it start and stop event IDs.
 If we give it a start and stop ID of the same value, it'll just return that event:

 ```bash
 127.0.0.1:6379> XRANGE exercise:transactions 1681414734509-0 1681414734509-0